-- (1) Class I food service establishments shall be inspected at intervals not to exceed three hundred and sixty (360) days. - (2) Class II food service establishments shall be inspected at intervals not to exceed one hundred and eighty (180) days. - (3) Class III food service establishments shall be inspected at intervals not to exceed one hundred and twenty (120) days. - (4) Class IV food service establishments shall be inspected at intervals not to exceed ninety (90) days, except that an interval not to exceed one hundred and twenty (120) days may be allowed where one (1) of the inspections is a hazard analysis inspection. - (5) Access to establishments.
-The director of health, registered sanitarian or authorized agent after proper identification, shall be permitted to enter, at any reasonable time, any food service establishment for the purpose of making inspections to determine compliance with this section.
-He shall be permitted to examine the records of the establishment to obtain information pertaining to food and supplies purchased, received, or used, and persons employed, but not including financial records. - (6) (6) Inspection records.
+- exceed three hundred and sixty (360) days. - (2) Class II catering food service establishments shall be inspected at intervals not to exceed one hundred and eighty (180) days. - (3) Class III catering food service establishments shall be inspected at intervals not to exceed one hundred and twenty (120) days. - (4) Class IV catering food service establishments shall be inspected at intervals not to exceed ninety (90) days, except that an interval not to exceed one hundred and twenty (120) days may be allowed where one (1) of the inspections is a hazard analysis inspection. - (5) Access to establishments.
+The director of health, registered sanitarian or authorized agent after proper identification, shall be permitted to enter, at any reasonable time, any catering food service establishment for the purpose of making inspections to determine compliance with this section.
+He shall be permitted to examine the records of the catering food service establishment to obtain information pertaining to food and supplies purchased, received, or used, and persons employed, but not including financial records. - (6) Inspection records.
 Weighted values.
 Rating scores.
-Whenever the director of health, registered sanitarian or authorized agent makes an inspection of a food service establishment, he shall record his findings on an inspection report form included in this section and shall furnish a copy of such inspection report form to the owner or operator.
+Whenever the director of health, registered sanitarian or authorized agent makes an inspection of a catering food service establishment, he shall record his findings on an inspection report form included in this section and shall furnish a copy of such inspection report form to the owner or operator.
 Such form shall summarize the requirements of this section and shall set forth weighted point values for each such requirement.
-Forms, such as computer forms, which are substantially equivalent to the inspection form included in this section may be approved by the commissioner.
-Upon completion of an inspection, the director of health, registered sanitarian or authorized agent shall total the weighted point values for all requirements in compliance, such total becoming the rating score for the food service establishment.
+Forms, such as computer forms, that are substantially equivalent to the inspection form included in this section may be approved by the commissioner.
+Upon completion of an inspection, the director of health, registered sanitarian or authorized agent shall total the weighted point values for all requirements in compliance, such total becoming the rating score for the catering food service establishment.
 The total weighted point value shall be scored for each item in violation.
-The maximum rating shall be one hundred (100).

-19-13-B42.
+19-13-B49.
 Food Service Inspection Form